j-mie6/parsley/docs/api-guide/templates.md

 }
 ```

-The implementation of `from` is not important, it will be handled by the other `ParserBridgeN`s.
+The implementation of `from` is not important, it will be handled by the other `PureParserBridgeN`s.
 What these
 two combinators give you is the ability to write `Foo.from(parser): Parsley[(Int, Int) => Foo]`, for instance.
 This can be useful when you want to use a bridge somewhere where the arguments cannot be directly applied,
 like in [chain](expr/chain.md) or [precedence](expr/precedence.md) combinators: